-Discrimination and harassment of students on the basis of race, color, sex, gender identity or expression, national origin, religion, disability, or handicap are also addressed under the Archdiocesan Student Harassment Policy in the Code of Conduct.
+Harassment of students on the basis of race, color, sex, national origin, religion, disability, or handicap, gender identity or sexual orientation, are also addressed under the Archdiocesan Student Harassment Policy in the Code of Conduct.
 Suspected abuse or neglect of students is addressed under the Policy for the Protection of Children and Youth.